CarlosManuelRodr/TnSymmetryStatistic/Readme.md

 	  --out_file=<arg>   Path to the output file.
 	  --help             Show instructions.

-For example, to calculate the symmetry for the points (-4, -3, -2, -1, 0, 1, 2 ,3) around zero, the command is:
+For example, to test the symmetry around zero for the points (-4, -3, -2, -1, 0, 1, 2 ,3) , the command is:

 	TnStatisticCLI --data=-4,-3,-2,-1,0,1,2,3 --c=0

-And to calculate the symmetry from c=-1 to c=1 using steps of size 0.1 the command is:
+And to test the symmetry from c=-1 to c=1 using steps of size 0.1 the command is:

 	TnStatisticCLI --data=-4,-3,-2,-1,0,1,2,3 --calc_interval --cmin=-1 --cmax=1, --deltac=0.1

 Both the CLI and the GUI accept data from .dat files in which data is structured in columns, for example: